kel15b/lesson4_javascript1/README.md

 Web Application Development

 ### Assignment Date:
-(Month Day, Year)
+October 15, 2017

 ### Student Name:
-(First and Last Name)
+Kelli LaBelle

 ### Project Description:
-(In your own words, briefly describe the assignment.)
+This assignment involved us to calculate the monthly expenses of users.
+When using this people will calculate their selter, food, household, transportation, and miscellaneous expenses.

 ### View Project:
 (Replace this statement with your GitHub Page URL that was created when you published the project.)

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. I learned how to code JavaScript in how to cahnge dollars to percentages.
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. I learned different codes for different kinds of calculations.
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. I learned how to connect Cloud9 to GitHub.